128technology/docs/docs/upgrade_router.md

 4. Once the download is complete, use the command `request system software upgrade router <rtr> node <node> version <image-version>` to initiate the upgrade process.
 View upgrade progress using `show system software upgrade router <rtr> node <node>`

 In a high availability deployment, the conductor upgrades each router node sequentially to minimize/avoid downtime.
+For manual upgrades, intiating an upgrade on one HA node or router will automatically upgrade the second node/router.
 However, it is still recommended to perform upgrade activity during periods of low traffic or maintenance windows.